ilveron/cyber-offense-and-defense/notes/10 - Cross-origin resource sharing (CORS) + Clickjacking.md

 	`Access-Control-Allow-Origin: *`
 ### Prevention
 #### ⛔ DON'T
-Pay attention, you **MUST NOT DO** what's stated below
-- Use `Access-Control-Allow-Credentials: true`.
+- **Do not** use `Access-Control-Allow-Credentials: true`.
 It allows access to cookies and authentication headers.
-- Use `Access-Control-Allow-Origin: null`.
+- **Do not** use `Access-Control-Allow-Origin: null`.
 It allows the null origin, effectively disabling CORS (as anyone can put `Origin: null` in the request headers)
-- Reflect blindly the request's origin in the response header, as this would also disable CORS
+- **Do not** blindly reflect the request's origin in the response header, as this would also disable CORS
-- Use flawed regexes to validate the origin.
+- **Do not** use flawed regexes to validate the origin.
 #### ✅ DO
 - Specify the `Access-Control-Allow-Origin` header if the response contains sensitive data
-- Use allow lists in the backend (the one populating the `Access-Control-Allow-Origin` header)
+- Use allow lists in the backend (which generates the `Access-Control-Allow-Origin` header)
 - Think deeply if you really need `Access-Control-Allow-Origin: *`
 - Meditate profoundly if you really need `Access-Control-Allow-Crendentials: true`
 #### Headers incompatibility